srayner/CivAccess/README.md

 or use your own module to manipulate the database table.
 There are some built in roles such as; guest, user and admin, that should not be deleted, but you can also add your own roles.

-Resources are mapped to controllers and privileges are mapped to action.
+Resources are mapped to controllers and privileges are mapped to actions.
 This keeps things simple to understand and manage.

 Rules define which privileges on a resource that a particular role has.
 Rules are also stored in a database table.
 Again use either this module to manage them, or your own module.